DragonSenses/complete-ecommerce-store/journey.md

 Next we want to create a remove button for the CartItem.

 Outside of the first `div`, make a sibling `div` that is also relative. with the following styles: `relative ml-4 sm:ml-6 flex flex-1 flex-col justify-between`.
 Then inside is a `div` with style `absolute z-10 right-0 top-0` to position it at the top right.
-Finally, within we render the `IconButton` that contains the `X` icon from lucide.
+Finally, within we render the `IconButton` that contains the `X` icon from lucide with size 15.

 ```tsx
 const CartItem: React.FC<CartItemProps> = ({